Ion source: Probe electrospray ionization

-Probe electrospray ionization (PESI) is a modified version of electrospray, where the capillary for sample solution transferring is replaced by a sharp-tipped solid needle with periodical motion.
+Probe electrospray ionization (PESI) is a modified version of electrospray, where the capillary for sample solution transferring is replaced by a sharp-tipped solid needle with periodic motion.

 Contactless atmospheric pressure ionization

 Contactless atmospheric pressure ionization is a technique used for analysis of liquid and solid samples by mass spectrometry.
 Contactless API can be operated without an additional electric power supply (supplying voltage to the source emitter), gas supply, or syringe pump.
 Thus, the technique provides a facile means for analyzing chemical compounds by mass spectrometry at atmospheric pressure.

 Sonic spray ionization

 Sonic spray ionization is method for creating ions from a liquid solution, for example, a mixture of methanol and water.
 A pneumatic nebulizer is used to turn the solution into a supersonic spray of small droplets.
 Ions are formed when the solvent evaporates and the statistically unbalanced charge distribution on the droplets leads to a net charge and complete desolvation results in the formation of ions.
 Sonic spray ionization is used to analyze small organic molecules and drugs and can analyze large molecules when an electric field is applied to the capillary to help increase the charge density and generate multiple charged ions of proteins.

 Sonic spray ionization has been coupled with high performance liquid chromatography for the analysis of drugs.
 Oligonucleotides have been studied with this method.
 SSI has been used in a manner similar to desorption electrospray ionization for ambient ionization and has been coupled with thin-layer chromatography in this manner.